greenboxal/doggohub/doc/administration/logs.md

 ```

 In this example we can see that server processed an HTTP request with URL
-`/gitlabhq/yaml_db/tree/master` from IP 168.111.56.1 at 2015-02-12
+`/doggohubhq/yaml_db/tree/master` from IP 168.111.56.1 at 2015-02-12
 19:34:53 +0200.
 Also we can see that request was processed by
 `Projects::TreeController`.

 ## `application.log`

-This file lives in `/var/log/gitlab/gitlab-rails/application.log` for
+This file lives in `/var/log/doggohub/doggohub-rails/application.log` for
-Omnibus GitLab packages or in `/home/git/gitlab/log/application.log` for
+Omnibus DoggoHub packages or in `/home/git/doggohub/log/application.log` for
 installations from source.

 It helps you discover events happening in your instance such as user creation,